nikitavoloboev/data/focusing/rules.md

 - Start.
 Don't be afraid to solve the problem no matter how complex or intimidating it may be.
 - Ship early.
 Get feedback and iterate on it.
 Rinse and repeat.

+## Focus
+- Be very aggressive in cutting any kind of distractions when working.
+- Look at where I spend my time in Timing and cut those out with Focus and scripts.
+- Change location.
+Work from different places.
+- Use one screen when coding.
+Much easier to context switch.
+- Don't listen to music when coding and focusing.
+Use [Noizio](http://noiz.io) and listen to Sailing Yacht or other pieces.

 ## Learning
 - Always learn new things.
 Investigate.
 Why?
 How?
 - Ask questions.
 Don't be afraid of not knowing something and [ask for help](../research/asking-questions.md).